dhellmann/pymotw-3/source/re/index.rst

 .. {{{end}}}

-Defining a group containing a sub-pattern is also useful in cases where the string matching the sub-pattern is not part of what should be extracted from the full text.
-These groups are called *non-capturing*.
+Defining a group containing a subpattern is also useful in cases where the string matching the subpattern is not part of what should be extracted from the full text.
+These kinds of groups are called *non-capturing*.
 Non-capturing groups can be used to describe repetition patterns or alternatives, without isolating the matching portion of the string in the value returned.
 To create a